 The Guide to Ecotourism in Fiji© FijiPocketGuide.com

 Ethical Village Stays in Fiji

 Another way to experience Fiji is by staying with locals.
-Many villagers in Fiji open their homes to visitors to give travellers an insight into real village life in Fiji.
-Apart from the small commission given to booking websites, like Airbnb and Booking.com, the cost of your stay stays within the community.
+In our experience, many villagers in Fiji open their homes to visitors to give travellers an insight into real village life in Fiji.
+Apart from the small commission given to booking websites, like Airbnb and Booking.com, the cost stays within the community.

 Take some cash with you to the village to pay for more affordable activities than what’s on offer at resorts.
 Be prepared to respect the local customs, however, which we go through in our Fiji Village Etiquette guide.

-See recommended village stays in the 10 Authentic Village Stays in Fiji.
+See recommended village stays, including some that we’ve done ourselves, in the 10 Authentic Village Stays in Fiji.

+The Guide to Ecotourism in Fiji© FijiPocketGuide.com